kjgalvan/curl-code/README.md

 A cross-platform mobile app that analyzes ingredient lists of hair products for compliance with the Curly Girl Method (CGM).

-*Winner of Best Use of Google Cloud at DubHacks 2019.
+*First place winner of Best Use of Google Cloud at DubHacks 2019.
 See [DevPost](https://devpost.com/software/curl-code) for more details.*

 ## Screenshots